 Time to Interactive simply means the time it takes for the website to respond to actions from the user.
 Scrolling an image carousel, adding product to the cart, navigating a hamburger menu are examples of interactions.

 The definition of TTI from Lighthouse is: a site is considered fully interactive when:

 - Event handlers are registered for visible elements

 - The page responds to interactions within 50ms

 Measuring time to interactive (TTI) is simple.
 You can use PageSpeed Insight by Google.
-Simply enter the URL of the website you want to test and hit analyze.
-For a larger website you want to test multiple URLs like the frontpage, product pages, category pages and blog posts to make sure all pages are fast.
+Enter the URL of the website you want to test and hit analyze.
+For a larger website, you want to test multiple URLs like the front page, product pages, category pages, and blog posts to make sure all pages are fast.